Why your AI pilots succeed but production fails

 I saw this at Tallyfy when we launched features that worked perfectly in controlled testing but broke the moment real users got their hands on them.
 We optimized for demo scenarios instead of operational reality.

 MIT’s research puts specific numbers to this: 95% of generative AI implementations fall short of measurable business impact.
+McKinsey’s 2025 survey found only 6% of organizations are “high performers” actually capturing value from AI - the remaining 94% are using AI but not transforming with it.
 The 5% that succeed do not have better technology.
 They have better operations.

 The gap between pilot and production is not about making your model bigger or your servers faster.
 It is about completely different systems for monitoring, support, error handling, and user onboarding.